Basic modeling exercises#

 Multiple end-events#

-3. Toggle Simulation to observe, how the process completes only when all parallelized tokens have reached to at least some of the end events.
+Toggle Simulation to observe how the process completes only when all parallelized tokens have reached at least one of the end events.

-4. While on the simulator, toggle pause on tasks to observe even easier, how completion of the process is delayed, even when some tokens reach end events at their paths.
+While on the simulator, toggle pause on tasks to observe more easily how completion of the process is delayed, even when some tokens reach end events on their paths.

 Embedded sub-process#